 Froebel’s, a German Educator, major contribution to education was the development of the Kindergarten or “children’s garden” as it means in English.
-He believe that the learning of small children should be focus around play and the interest of the children.
-Songs, stories, games were all used in this child-centered approach, which may have been the first of it’s kind.
+He believed that the learning of small children should be focus around play and the interest of the children.
+Songs, stories, games were all used in this child-centered approach, which may have been the first of its kind.

 Froebel believed that providing such a learning environment would allow the children to grow up naturally.
 This idea sounds similar to Pestalozzi’s idea of the natural development of the child.
 In addition, Froebel’s focus on action based education is another focus on the senses of the child.

 American schools are deeply in-debt to the work of Froebel.
 Almost every elementary school has a Kindergarten.
 In addition, there is a tremendous push for pre-schools in America.
 Keep in mind that Froebel’s researched often focused on 3-4 year-olds or those who would attend pre-school.

 Pestalozzi and Froebel provided both old and new ideas.
 They brought another emphasis on the senses.
 The provided important support of the education of young children.
 In addition, they took the focus off of books and onto the students in their approach to education.
 This concept only has resonated throughout American education.
 Even though America wants to be different from European.
 The foundations of American education is still European.